Kanji-Suzuki/stableMatching/README.md

 For example, five test cases for `stableMatching/libs/runAlgo.m` are validated in `tests/runAlgoTest.m`.

 ## Example
-Execution for dummy data are done in `stableMatching/stableMtchDummy.mlx`
+Execution of the algorithm for dummy data are done in `stableMatching/stableMtchDummy.mlx`